theelims/ESP32-sveltekit/README.md

 - Service thread instead of a loop function.
 - Fallback / recovery mode
 - Compatibility with the whole ESP32 range of chips
-- Allow anonyoums guest user
+- Allow anonymous guest user
 - Store Wi-Fi credentials for more then one network.
 Select network by preference and signal strength
+- Task Monitor to see the core usage and optimize power consumption

 A simple, secure and extensible framework for IoT projects built on ESP32 platforms with responsive [Sveltekit](https://kit.svelte.dev/) front-end built with [TailwindCSS](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com/).